Farfel the Dog: Nestlé commercials

 At the end, Farfel's mouth would close with a distinctive clap, uncharacteristic of proper ventriloquist's technique.
 The sound was the result of Nelson's nervousness at his audition for the Nestlé executives; his hands sweated, resulting in his finger slipping off of the mouth control.
 The executives liked the effect so much, they insisted that Nelson keep it in.
 The commercials ran for 10 years from 1955 to 1965.
 Farfel made a brief comeback in the mid-1990s for a Nestlé's candy Christmas promo, with a send-in offer for a stuffed Farfel doll.

 In popular culture

 Archie Bleyer of Cadence Records originally wanted Nelson to appear on the Everly Brothers' 1959 recording of "Bird Dog" and use the voice of Farfel on the choruses, but that idea fell through.

+In the WKRP in Cincinnati episode "The Consultant", Bailey Quarters sings the Nestle's jingle, and places her hands together to imitate Farfel when singing the last word.
+She then says to the consultant, "Farfel.
+Remember that guy?
+The dog."

 In an episode of Seinfeld, entitled "The Dog", Farfel was also the name of the dog that Jerry ends up "dogsitting" after the dog's owner suffers a heart attack while sitting next to Jerry on an airplane.